felipemaiapolo/tinyBenchmarks/README.md

 All the datasets were obtained from our work "*tinyBenchmarks*: evaluating LLMs with fewer examples" by
 1. Finding anchor points using IRT embeddings;
 2. Choosing, over the five used random seeds, the version of the dataset that performs better on average in the test set considering the `IRT` estimate (only using anchor points).
 We consider the random split setup when building the tiny datasets.
+For HELM Lite and AlpacaEval 2.0, in which we use K-fold cross-validation in the paper, we consider the first fold as the test set.

 <a name="2"></a>
 ## Estimating the performance of a new LLM using our package